A Set-Sequence Model for Time Series

 Consider a dataset $\mathcal{D} = \{({Y}^{i}, {X}^{i}) \}_{i=1}^M$ with $M$ units, where $Y^{i} = (Y_{1}^{i}, Y_{2}^{i}, \dots, Y_{T}^{i}) \in \mathbb{R}^{d_y \times T}$ is the response and $X^{i} = (X_{1}^{i}, X_{2}^{i}, \dots, X_{T}^{i}) \in \mathbb{R}^{d_x \times T}$ is a covariate.
 We allow data with different start and end dates but we assume the data are on a regular grid and padded so that all series have the same length.
 We use the notation $X^i_{(s,t)} = (X^i_s, X^i_{s+1}, \dots, X^i_{t})$ to denote the covariates from time $s$ to $t$ for unit $i$.
 Given a set of covariates $\{X_{(s,t)}^{j}\}_{j=1}^M$, the goal is to predict $Y^i_{t+1}$.

-The \setseq layer combines a set network for cross-sectional data processing with an arbitrary sequence-to-sequence layer for modeling temporal dependencies, as shown in Figure~\ref{fig:banner}. \paragraph{\setseq Layer} Assume that $X^1,\dots,X^M$ are the input units to the \setseq layer, and $Y^1, \dots, Y^M$ are the outputs of the layer.
+The \setseq layer combines a set network for cross-sectional data processing with an arbitrary sequence-to-sequence layer for modeling temporal dependencies, as shown in Figure~\ref{fig:banner}.

+\paragraph{\setseq Layer} Let $X^1,\dots,X^M$ are the input units to the \setseq layer, and $Y^1, \dots, Y^M$ are the outputs of the layer.
 We use temporal chunks as many temporal patterns depend on several time steps to process.
 These inputs are processed in temporal chunks of size $L$, to allow the summary at the current period to use information from recent previous periods, producing feature embeddings via an embedding network, $\phi$.
 These embeddings are then fed through a set network $\rho$ to produce a permutation invariant, low dimensional, set summary $F_t$

 We then concatenate the set summary to create an augmented feature $\tilde{X}^i$ that is fed individually into a given sequence layer SeqLayer